An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Spelling variations of this family name include: Poule, Poulle, Poul, Poulet, Poullet, Poulot, Poullot, Pouliot, Poulieau, Poulieaux, Pouliaut, Pouliaulx, Pouliault, Poulard, Poulat, Poulas, Poulastre, Poulastron, Pouleteau, Pouleteaux, Poulteau, Poulteaux, Poulié, Pouliet, Pouletier, Poultier, Poulain and many more.

 First found in Burgundy (French: Bourgogne), an administrative and historical region of east-central France, where the family was established in the village of Beaujolais, in the diocese of Langres.

-More information is included under the topic Early Pouletier Notables in all our PDF Extended History products.
+Another 63 words(4 lines of text) are included under the topic Early Pouletier Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Arnaud-Guillaume Poulet, originally of Bédenac in Charente-Maritime, who settled in Quebec, where he married Élisabeth Pépie dit Lafleur in 1761; Jean-Baptiste Poulet, who arrived in Baltimore in 1793.

 The Pouletier Family Crest was acquired from the Houseofnames.com archives.
 The Pouletier Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 26 March 2015 at 15:58.